nextgeniuspro/QtAdMob/README.md

 # QtAdMob #
-QtAdMob it is c++ lib for Qt, which allow to show ads from AdMob on Android and iOS platforms
+QtAdMob it is C++ lib for Qt with QML support, which allow to show ads from AdMob on Android and iOS platforms

 ver.
 1.0.0 - QML is supported now!

 # How To Use #

 ### QML ###
-If your app uses qml, next steps will explain add QtAdMob with qml
+If your app uses qml, next steps will explain how to add QtAdMob with qml

 - Add QTADMOB_QML flag to DEFINES in proect file
 ```